 Below is a sampling of the Kogod faculty members who teach core courses in our MBA programs.

-Professor Mitra teaches marketing management, consumer behavior, and marketing research.
+Anusree Mitra teaches marketing management, consumer behavior, and marketing research.
 Her research focuses on consumer perceptions of marketing information such as advertising, nutritional labeling, and other mandatory disclosures, and their public policy implications.
-Read Full Bio
+Professor Mitra has published scholarly articles in the Journal of Consumer Research, International Journal of Research in Marketing, Journal of Public Policy and Marketing, Marketing Letters and Journal of Business Research.

-Professor Baker teaches finance and served as Chair of the Department of Finance and Real Estate for 11 years.
+Kent Baker teaches finance and has served as Chair of the Department of Finance and Real Estate for 11 years.
 He also has extensive industry experience and has provided consulting and training services to more than 100 organizations.
-He has authored or edited eight books and has published more than 200 articles.
-Outside of the academic realm, he is a professional musician, who has toured and recorded.
-Read Full Bio
+Professor Baker is one of the leading survey researchers in finance, and has published more than 160 peer-reviewed articles in outlets such as the Journal of Finance, Journal of Financial and Quantitative Analysis, Financial Management, Financial Analysts Journal, and Journal of Portfolio Management.
+Outside of the academic realm, Professor Baker is a professional musician, who has toured and recorded.

 Heather Elms is Chair of the International Business Department and Kogod Research Professor and teaches undergraduate and graduate courses.
 Her research focuses on the relationship between corporate and stakeholder responsibility in the global context, including the role of professionals in those responsibilities.